garyblankenship/IP.Board-Comments-for-WordPress/readme.txt

 Your IPB installation must reside on the same server as your WordPress installation.

 Requires at least: IP.Board 3.0 and PHP 5.2

+Todo:
+* add ability to display most recent X replies on WordPress post
+* add ability to override/select a specific IPB category per post (Dashboard / New Post)
+* add ability to map specific WP Author/Editor/Admin users to IPB users (Dashboard / Users)
+* add ability to work with an IPB forum on a different server than WordPress install
+* add ability to cross-post old WP posts to forum
+* add a post template to be parsed when cross-posting (title, date, excerpt, slug, content)
+* buy more beer

 == Installation ==